-Operating profit increased \$4.0 million, or 2%, during the year ended September 30, 2021 compared to the prior year.
-This increase was primarily driven by higher net sales, as previously discussed, and lower costs related to the separation from Post of \$1.7 million.
-These positive impacts were partially offset by higher net product costs of \$38.9 million due to unfavorable raw material, freight and manufacturing costs, accelerated amortization expense of \$29.9 million related to the discontinuance of the Supreme Protein brand, restructuring and facility closure costs, including accelerated depreciation of \$5.6 million, increased advertising costs of \$6.1 million and higher employee-related costs.
+Operating profit increased \$74.9 million, or 35%, during the year ended September 30, 2023 compared to the prior year.
+This increase was primarily driven by higher net sales, as previously discussed, and \$13.8 million of lower costs related to the separation from Post.
+These positive impacts were partially offset by higher net product costs of \$87.3 million primarily driven by unfavorable raw material and manufacturing costs, slightly offset by lower freight costs.
+In addition, we incurred the following higher expenses; (i) advertising expenses of \$18.3 million, (ii) employee-related expenses of \$9.2 million, (iii) professional fees of \$8.3 million, and (iv) accelerated amortization expense of \$7.1 million related to the discontinuance of the PowerBar business in North America.